Finite-blocklength Fluid Antenna Systems: Introduction

 \subsection{Background and Related Work}

-\IEEEPARstart{S}{ixth}-generation (6G) and beyond networks \cite{6G1,6G2,6G3} envision essential application scenarios, including ultra-massive machine-type communications (mMTC), ultra-reliable low-latency communications (URLLC), and enhanced mobile broadband (eMBB).
-To meet these stringent requirements, one of the most critical design aspects for current and future systems is operation in the finite blocklength (FBL) regime \cite{intro_FBL1,ML_URA}.
-Accordingly, FBL-based multiple-antenna systems \cite{intro_FBL2} have attracted considerable attention, owing to the rich spatial diversity inherent in multiple-antenna architectures \cite{intro_FBL3,intro_FBL4,intro_FBL5}.
-Such designs are particularly relevant for future networks, where maximizing performance under very limited channel uses is essential.
+\IEEEPARstart{S}{ixth}-generation (6G) and beyond networks \cite{6G1} envision essential use scenarios, including immersive communication, hyper-reliable low-latency communication (HRLLC), integrated sensing and communication (ISAC), ubiquitous communication, massive connectivity, and artificial intelligence (AI).
+To meet these stringent requirements, one of the most critical design aspects for current and future systems lies in operation within the finite blocklength (FBL) regime \cite{intro_FBL1,ML_URA}.
+Accordingly, multiple-antenna systems \cite{intro_FBL2} become essential due to the rich spatial diversity \cite{intro_FBL3,FBL_MIMO}.
+Though the increase in array size is effective for capacity enhancement, it suffers from poor scalability due to signal processing overhead and hardware cost.
+Thus, there is strong desire to raise the system performance without increasing the antenna count.

-Similarly, the recently emerging technique known as the fluid antenna system (FAS) \cite{fas-twc-21} also seeks to achieve substantial diversity gains, but from a compact antenna space.
-An FAS \cite{fas_tutorial} refers to any software-controllable fluidic, conductive, or dielectric structure capable of dynamically altering its radiation characteristics \cite{block1,block2} according to system requirements \cite{fas2,fas3}.
-Moreover, FAS has been investigated in the contexts of multiple access \cite{FAMA1,chernoff2}, integrated sensing and communication \cite{chernoff3}, and other applications, demonstrating strong scalability.
-While the diversity gains of FASs have been extensively studied \cite{new_fas}, quantifying their performance under the finite blocklength (FBL) regime remains an open problem.
+This is addressed by the emerging concept, known as the fluid antenna system (FAS) \cite{fas-twc-21} which is a hardware-agnostic system concept that regards the antenna as a reconfigurable physical-layer resource for system optimization.
+An important feature of FAS is the utilization of position reconfigurability for diversity gains even within a compact aperture \cite{fas3}.
+Since its introduction, it has been investigated in a wide range of scenarios for great effects \cite{fas_tutorial,FAS_survey_Hong,Lu-2025,FAS_enabler,FAS_wu_tuo1}.
+Selected examples include channel modeling for diversity analysis \cite{kit_electronic,block1,new_fas}, synergy between FAS and intelligent surfaces \cite{block2}, FAS for unmanned aerial vehicules (UAVs) \cite{fas2}, FAS-assisted ISAC \cite{chernoff3}, and fluid antenna multiple access (FAMA) \cite{FAMA1,fama-overview2026,chernoff2}, to name a few.
+The FAS concept has also inspired new reconfigurable antenna technologies such as liquid antennas \cite{shen2024design,Shamim-2025}, metamaterial-based antennas \cite{Zhang-jsac2026,Liu-2025arxiv} and reconfigurable pixel antennas \cite{zhang2024pixel,tong-2025pixel,Wong-wc2026}, etc.